Khoroshkin-Tolstoy approach for quantum superalgebras

 \section{\texorpdfstring{Lie superalgebras $\glmn$ and $\slmn$}{Lie superalgebras glM|N and slM|N}}

-We fix two positive integers $M$ and $N$ such that $M, N \ge 1$ and $M \ne N$, and denote by $\bbC_{M | N}$ the superspace formed by $(M + N)$-tuples of complex numbers with the following grading.
-An element of $\bbC_{M | N}$ is even if its last $N$ components are zero, and odd if its first $M$ components are zero. \footnote{See appendix \ref{a:1} for relevant definitions and notation.} For simplicity, we denote the Lie superalgebra Lie $\mathfrak{gl}(\bbC_{M | N})$ as $\glmn$.
-Let $v_i$, $i = 1, \ldots, M + N$, are the elements of the standard basis of $\bbC_{M | N}$.
+We fix two positive integers $M$ and $N$ such that $M, N \ge 1$ and $M \ne N$, and denote by $\bbC_{M | N}$ the superspace\footnote{See appendix \ref{a:1} for relevant definitions and notation.} formed by $(M + N)$-tuples of complex numbers with the following grading.
+An element of $\bbC_{M | N}$ is even if its last $N$ components are zero, and odd if its first $M$ components are zero.
+For simplicity, we denote the Lie superalgebra $\mathfrak{gl}(\bbC_{M | N})$ as $\glmn$.
+We denote by $v_i$, $i = 1, \ldots, M + N$, the elements of the standard basis of $\bbC_{M | N}$.
 By definition,

 It is convenient to use the notation